 If your pain persists and it's making you more uncomfortable, make an appointment with your go-to massage therapist, or you can also seek upper cervical care to have your upper spine alignment checked.

 This type targets the back of the neck.
 If you experience minor neck pain at the back side of your neck, you can use your scarves or a thick towel and twist them several times until you have one big knotted piece of cloth.
 Grab the ends and use the knotted material up and down your neck to ease muscle tension.
+This is another common technique that people use for neck massages at home.

 This can be used when there is pain in the side of the neck.
 To do this: